 The department is organized in three divisions: The Operations Division provides police patrol and crime prevention services to the campus twenty-four hours a day; the Administrative Division provides investigation services as well as twenty-four hour emergency telephone and police dispatch services; and the Traffic and Parking Division performs campus parking permit and parking citation functions.
-Night escort services between campus buildings may be requested by calling 672-1295.
+Night escort services between campus buildings may be requested by calling 910-672-1295.
 Answers to questions regarding parking may be requested 8:00 a.m. to 5:00 p.m., Monday through Friday by calling 672-1341.
+Call 910-672-1911 in the case of an emergency.